-Example of a Flexible Daily Schedule
+Examples of a Flexible Daily Schedule

-Pre-3s: (The Teacher may change the schedule for the day or during the school year due to the needs of the group.
+Two's: (The Teacher may change the schedule for the day or during the school year due to the needs of the group.
 Your daily assignment will be posted in the room.)

-9:30-10:25 Hand washing/ Free Play The door opens at 9:30 am.
+9:00-10:00 Hand washing/ Free Play The door opens at 9:00 am.
 Teacher greets the children and parents.
-Sign in and if leaving, list a phone number where you can be reached immediately.
-Help your child put away his or her coat and wash hands.
+Sign your child in.
+Help your child put away their coat and wash their hands.
 Children choose the activity of their choice in areas including the book area, art, science, dramatic play, blocks, sensory table, writing center, and other special activities.
-Teacher will give 5 minute warning before clean up.
-10:25-10:30 Clean up Encourage kids to help in organizing and cleaning.
-Ask them to perform specific tasks such as, "Please pick up three square blocks and put them here."
-10:30-10:45 Circle Time Songs, movement and story 10:45-11:00 Wash hands, Snack & Small Group (January) Small Group will occur during this time starting in January.
-Each parent leads a group of children in a single, directed activity which is followed by snack.
-11:00-11:20 Gross Motor Play outside on playground or in church basement in times of inclement weather.
-11:20-11:25 Wash Hands, Transition Inside 11:25-11:30 Closing Circle
+Teacher will give a 5-minute warning before cleanup.
+10:00-10:10 Clean up Encourage kids to help in organizing and cleaning.
+Ask them to perform specific tasks such as, "Please pick up three blocks and put them here."
+10:10-10:25 Circle Time Songs, movement and story 10:25-10:40 Snack Help children wash hands and facilitate snack time.
+10:40-11:00 Outside time and Goodbye Play outside on the playground.